ifmeorg/ifme/README.md

 ## V. Install Gems

-After cloning the app on your local machine, in your terminal run the following commands in the `/ifme` directory
+After cloning the app on your local machine, in your terminal run the following command in the `/ifme` directory

 ```
 bundle install